-Membership is by invitation only, with accreditation based on approved methodology, experience, accolades and assessed contributions to the community through the preservation of listed buildings.
+Membership to the PDA is by invitation only, with accreditation based on approved methodology, experience, accolades and assessed contributions to the local community through the preservation of listed buildings.

-Their secondary aim relates to providing annual donations to buildings of historic significance throughout the UK.
+The secondary aim of the PDA relates to providing annual donations to buildings of historic significance throughout the UK.
 These limited financial contributions are provided with the specific intention of helping fund damp-proofing and damp-control requirements during the restoration of British buildings considered to be of either architectural or historic significance.

 After exceeding the required criteria, the Property Dampcourse Association also bestowed a Community Recognition Award to Rochester Building and Damp in 2014.
 This greatly appreciated accolade was awarded for “outstanding restoration works” which were undertaken in The Guildhall Museum, Rochester.